LemuelCushing/only_the_dirty/README.md

-# Only the Dirty
+# Only the Dirty (Know What Them Tabs Feel Like Tonight)

+  _Rid yourself of all clean tabs in one fell swoop_

-Close all non-dirty editor tabs, leaving only unsaved changes open.
+Closes all non-dirty editor tabs, leaving only unsaved changes open

 ![Only The Dirty Logo](https://github.com/LemuelCushing/only_the_dirty/raw/main/docs/logo.png)

 ## Usage

 Run "Close All Non-Dirty Tabs" from the Command Palette (`Cmd/Ctrl + Shift + P`).

+## Settings

+- `onlyTheDirty.keepPinnedTabs` (default: false): Keep pinned (non-preview) tabs open when closing non-dirty tabs.

 ## What "dirty" means